| |

 Should I quit my job if I am unhappy?

-I’m confused; you said it was a job, and you didn’t like it!
-So that’s what a job is, isn’t it?
+I’m confused; you said it was a job and didn’t like it!
+So that’s what a job is.

-We have likely all had a job or at least parts of jobs that have made us unhappy.
+We have likely all had a job or at least parts of jobs that have made us think or say outload “I’m not happy in my job”.

 Even good jobs, managers, colleagues and tasks can turn sour after a while.

-So, if you find yourself in a job that is making you unhappy, should you quit?
+So, should you quit if you find yourself in a job that is making you unhappy?

-In this situation, you need to start working on your GAME PLAN – out of this situation and into the life you do want.
+You need to start working on your GAME PLAN – out of this situation and into the life you want.

 Read on to hear how you can start to plan to move out of a job making you unhappy and into one you love.